2023-02-03

 full stack web development in rust

-Full stack development often implies a monorepo with both backend codes and frontend codes sitting together, where the communication between the two often relies on some kind of templating libraries as glue to deliver fully rendered HTML for web requests.
+full stack development often implies a monorepo with both backend codes and frontend codes sitting together, where the communication between the two often relies on some kind of templating libraries as glue to deliver fully rendered html for web requests.

 backend